buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 as input format.

-The :bb:step:`Sphinx` step will run :program:`sphinx-build` or any other program spcified in its ``sphinx`` argument and count the various warnings and error it detects. ::
+The :bb:step:`Sphinx` step will run :program:`sphinx-build` or any other program specified in its ``sphinx`` argument and count the various warnings and error it detects. ::